brgillis/SHE_Validation/doc/prog_data_proc.rst

 SHE_Validation_ValidateDataProc
 ===============================

-This program performs the Data Proc validation test, T-..., which validates requirement R-....
-This tests checks ...
+This program performs the Data Proc validation test, T-SHE-000013-data-proc, which validates requirement R-SHE-PRD-F-010.
+This tests checks that all required Level-2 data is produced by PF-SHE pipelines.

 Running the Program on EDEN/LODEEN